themsaid/katana/content/_blog/2016-03-17-give-your-ideas-away.md

 ---
-extends: _includes.blog_post_base
+view::extends: _includes.blog_post_base
-sectionName: post_body
+view::yields: post_body
-post::title: Give Your Ideas Away
-pageTitle: Give Your Ideas Away post::date: March 17, 2016
-post::brief: There is nothing of tangible value there yet.
+pageTitle: Give Your Ideas Away post::title: Give Your Ideas Away post::date: March 17, 2016 post::brief: There is nothing of tangible value there yet.
 Could one of my contacts steal the idea?
 Absolutely.
 Could they execute it?
 Who knows.
 ---